BasicsHome and Search

 Home and Search

-July NewsThe following items have been extracted from the British Newspaper Archive also available at Findmypast).
+July NewsThe following items have been extracted from the British Newspaper Archive, also available at Findmypast.
+They are in publication date order.

 Yesterday afternoon an inquisition was taken at the Turf Tap, Tattersall's yard, Hyde Park corner, before Mr. Higgs, coroner, on the body of George Angel, aged 30, who came by his death in the following shocking manner:-